-Fundraising vs Philanthropy
+Fundraising vs. Philanthropy

 Fundraising is “an activity undertaken with the goal of eliciting a financial contribution.”
-It is a tactical strategy, requiring specific actions and defining measurable outcomes in quantifiable terms.
+It is a tactical strategy requiring specific actions and defining measurable outcomes in quantifiable terms.
 It’s an ask.

-Philanthropy on the other hand, sets out to make the case for understanding your mission, and the purpose behind your work, to inspire support by nurturing the donors who love you.
+Philanthropy, on the other hand, sets out to make the case for understanding your mission and the purpose behind your work, to inspire support by nurturing the donors who love you.

-The work you do, your mission achievement, ultimately is the solution for the donors needs.
+The work you do, your mission achievement, ultimately is the solution for the donor’s needs.
 It’s what fixes the pain points of the community your donor values.

-Having a very strong philanthropic culture, where the essence of what you do is focusing and nurturing your donor community, is essential to having a strong fundraising program.
+Having a very strong philanthropic culture, where the essence of what you do is focusing and nurturing your donor community, is essential to having a solid fundraising program.
 You can’t have one without the other.
 You certainly can’t begin to grow your donor base unless they feel as though they are part of this donor community for your organization.
-And without a donor base you have no fundraising.
+And without a donor base, you have no fundraising.

-We can help you build a strong, reliable, and productive fundraising program, by defining your donor community and building programs that create a strong philanthropic culture.
+We can help you build a strong, reliable, and productive fundraising program by defining your donor community and building programs that create a strong philanthropic culture.

 The fundraising program tailored for your organization will focus on contributions coming from four groups.
 After an assessment of your past giving history and your donor capacity, we will work to create a plan that grows to balance the ratio of funds and income in each as indicated in the list below (restrictions may apply to government and corporate funding percentages):